stanley07/fantom/README.md

-# NFT Marketplace on Polygon
+# NFT Marketplace on Mantle

 ## Description
-This is an NFT marketplace deployed on the Polygon network.
-The marketplace allows users to buy, sell, and trade non-fungible tokens (NFTs) using the Polygon blockchain.
+This is an NFT marketplace deployed on the Mantle network.
+The marketplace allows users to buy, sell, and trade non-fungible tokens (NFTs) using the Mantle blockchain.

 ## Features
 - Browse and search for available NFTs.